DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Sequential File With Reject Mode Not Set To Fail
+## Sequential file with reject mode not set to fail

 #### Summary